-Your voice may also get slightly deeper, but it will not be as deep as other men’s voices.
+Your voice may also get slightly deeper, but it may not be as deep as other men’s voices.

 There is some uncertainty about the possible risks of long-term masculinising and feminising hormone treatment, and you should be made aware of the potential risks and the importance of regular monitoring before treatment begins.

 Some of the potential problems most closely associated with hormone therapy include:

 Hormone therapy will also make both trans men and trans women less fertile.
 Your specialist should discuss the implications for fertility before starting treatment, and they may talk to you about the option of storing eggs or sperm (known as gamete storage) in case you want to have children in the future.
 However, this may not be available on the NHS.

 There's no guarantee that fertility will return to normal if hormones are stopped.

 While you are taking these hormones, you will need to have regular check-ups, either at your gender identity clinic or your local GP surgery.
 You'll be assessed, to check for any signs of possible health problems and to find out if the hormone treatment is working.

 If you do not think that hormone treatment is working, talk to the healthcare professionals who are treating you.
 If necessary, you can stop taking the hormones (although some changes are irreversible, such as a deeper voice in trans men and breast growth in trans women)

 Alternatively, you may be frustrated with how long hormone therapy takes to produce results, as it will take a few months for some changes to develop.
 Hormones cannot change the shape of your skeleton, such as how wide your shoulders or your hips are.
 It also can't change your height.

 Hormones for gender dysphoria are also available from other sources, such as the internet, and it may be tempting to get them from here instead of through your clinic.
 However, hormones from other sources may not be licensed and safe.
 If you decide to use these hormones, let your doctors know so they can monitor you.